Daily High to Daily Low: Is It Safe to Buy OrganiGram Holdings Inc. (OGI)?

-OrganiGram Holdings Inc. (NASDAQ:OGI) went down by -5.49% from its latest closing price compared to the recent 1-year high of $6.45.
-The company’s stock price has collected -10.40% of loss in the last five trading sessions.
+OrganiGram Holdings Inc. (NASDAQ:OGI) went up by 1.39% from its latest closing price compared to the recent 1-year high of $6.45.
+The company’s stock price has collected -10.98% of loss in the last five trading sessions.
 Press Release reported on 01/13/22 that Thunderbird Entertainment Appoints Jérôme Levy to the Board of Directors

 Is It Worth Investing in OrganiGram Holdings Inc. (NASDAQ :OGI) Right Now?